PARTHASAKHAPAUL/CS6910/README.md

     Optimizers:
-    SGD,MGD,NAG,RMSPROP,ADAM,NADAM by making different functions in the Class backward_optimizer.
+    Creating SGD,MGD,NAG,RMSPROP,ADAM,NADAM optimizers for training the weights and biases by making different functions in the Class backward_optimizer.

-And then I made:
+    Finding Loss and Accuracy:

-    the loss_accuracy function for finding the loss and accuracy after every epoch
+    Defining the loss_accuracy function in the Class backward_optimizer for finding the loss and accuracy after every epoch.

+    Training the model:
-    the train function to calling the six optimizers one by one
+    The train function to calling the six optimizers one by one and the training will be done by the selected optimizer.

+    Predicting the labels(For Confusion matrix):
-    the predict function to help to finding the predicted labels of x_test data for making the confusion matrix
+    Creating the predict function to help to finding the predicted labels of x_test data for making the confusion matrix

-And for the last question 10:
+# For MNIST dataset:

-    same thing that I have done for the fashion_mnist dataset, I have predicted for mnist dataset by the three best model that I have found by the fashion_mnist dataset.
+    Same thing that I have done for the fashion_mnist dataset, I have predicted for mnist dataset by the three best model that I have found by the fashion_mnist dataset.